RECORD CHANGER SIZE SENSING

 R

 Pickup Arm Scan on Lowered Record The record lowers about half an inch.
 Then the pickup arm touches the separated record.
 It then backs off so the record can lower to the turntable.
 If no record is found, automatic shutoff occurs.
-The use of a slipclutch allows odd-sized records to be played.
-The sample unit lowers the record slowly to the turntable.
+A slipclutch allows odd-sized records to be played.
+This unit also lowers records slowly to the turntable.
 12" to 6" can be intermixed in any order in the stack.

 Sample is